Supportive Housing Association

 Fiscal support for creation and installation of two “Little Bits” mosaics by Sheridan students on Pacific Avenue and the Moore Library

-The years 2015 through 2021 involved a continued effort to reach out to First Nation communities of the Pacific Northwest, Indigenous Latin Americans and low-income Tacoma, Pierce County cities and unincorporated areas.
-The primary strategy for this approach has been to obtain resources to support multi-cultural communities and sponsor the creation of educational and employment opportunities within under served communities.
+From 2015 through 2021 Supportive Housing Association conducted outreach to First Nation communities of the Pacific Northwest, Indigenous Latin Americans and low-income Tacoma, Pierce County cities and unincorporated areas.

 Grant submitted and approved by the Pierce County Arts Commission to convene acrylic painting classes for teens taught by Rene Julio

 Technical assistance for year 02 Pierce County Arts Commission funding to convene acrylic painting classes at South Hill and Lakewood libraries.

 Resource development for Centro Latino and Hilltop Latin Arts Festival and Juried Art Show